water-bottle-afk/Web-Project-Dinusaurs/README.md

 # Web project
-Used in here: Aspx, Js, C#, CSS, sql and DB managment and ect. best to open from VS (2022) through the solution file (DinosaursProject.sln).
+Used in here: Aspx, Js, C#, CSS, sql and DB managment and ect.

+you may need to download the zip and extract the files from the zip.

+best to open from VS (2022) through the solution file [DinosaursProject.sln] (inside the zip).